sediqzada94/inertia-blueprint/README.md

 ## 📞 Support

-If you discover any bugs, please create an issue on GitHub and DO NOT FORGET TO STAR THE REPO.
+If you discover any bugs, please create an issue on GitHub and **DO NOT FORGET TO STAR THE REPO**.

 ---